Koyal Rana: Femina Miss India 2014

-Koyal Rana was crowned the 51st Femina Miss India Femina Miss India World 2014, on 5 April 2014, at a ceremony in Mumbai.
+Koyal Rana was crowned the 51st Femina Miss India World 2014, on 5 April 2014, at a ceremony in Mumbai.
 Before entering Miss India, she participated in Femina Miss India Delhi 2014 pageant and was declared the winner and got a direct entry into the Miss India 2014 pageant.

 Miss World 2014

-After winning the title of Femina Miss India World 2014 represented India at Miss World 2014, the 64th edition of the Miss World pageant.
+After winning the title of Femina Miss India World 2014, she represented India at Miss World 2014, the 64th edition of the Miss World pageant.
+She bagged highest placement from the Asian continent and the second Continental Queen of Asia from India after Miss World 2008.